Add Your Heading Text Here

 Day 5

 After a hearty breakfast, we will climb over Burro Pass at 10,600′ before descending into Slide Canyon.
 Exiting Yosemite, we will climb out of Slide Canyon and over Mule Pass (10,440′) while taking a break to reward ourselves with some of the most amazing and breathtaking views you may ever see.
-We will proceed about another 1.5 miles past some extraordinary eastern Sierra pinnacles as we head to camp along the shore of Crown Lake (9,450′).
+We will proceed another 1.5 miles into the Hoover Wilderness (Humboldt-Toiyabe National Forest area) and alongside some extraordinary eastern Sierra pinnacles as we head to camp along the shore of Crown Lake (9,450′).

 Today’s Mileage/Elevation: 6 mi / +1161′, -2006′